Ringmaster (album): Release and promotion

+Critical reception

+In his 2004 edition of The Great Rock Discography series, music historian Martin C. Strong gave the album four out of ten stars.
+The album received one star out of five in The New Rolling Stone Album Guide.
+AllMusic's Stephen Thomas Erlewine wrote that Ringmaster has "more focus on [the] Ringmaster [character], which means that the album hits harder and makes a bigger impression".
+Steve 'Flash' Juon of RapReviews stated: "they had improved substantially from their amateur Inner City Posse days, and Ringmaster was the first album to actually give name to the Dark Carnival and make it the block their entire Juggalo empire was built on.
+Clark's production doesn't exceed the norms of the day but it also doesn't drag the Posse backward into obscurity.
+It builds on what they did with Carnival of Carnage and Beverly Kills 50187 but doesn’t exceed the standard they set.
+There's a minuscule amount of improvement here, but any step forward is a positive".
+Walker MacMurdo of Willamette Week described the album as "a fusion of disparate influences that works for about half of its 70 minutes".

 Legacy

 Ringmaster's popularity enabled Insane Clown Posse to sell out larger nightclubs across their hometown of Detroit, Michigan such as St. Andrews Hall and the State Theatre.
-Because members Joseph Bruce and Joseph Utsler made reference to the Detroit-produced soft drink Faygo in their songs, they "figured it would be cool to have some on stage with [them]."
+Because members Violent J and Shaggy 2 Dope made reference to the Detroit-produced soft drink Faygo in their songs, they "figured it would be cool to have some on stage with [them]."
 During a concert in 1993, Bruce threw an open bottle of Faygo at a row of concertgoers who were giving them the finger.
-After receiving a positive response, Bruce and Utsler have since continued to spray Faygo onto audiences.
+After receiving a positive response, J and 2 Dope since continued to spray Faygo onto audiences.
 A subsequent national tour increased sales of the album, earning Ringmaster a gold certification.

 Jive Records produced a remix of the song "Chicken Huntin'" which was rejected by Insane Clown Posse, leading the group to produce its own remix, which appeared on their next album Riddle Box.
 The song "Mr. Johnson's Head" was re-recorded in 1997 and was intended to be featured on the group's fourth studio album The Great Milenko.
 The idea was later scrapped due to their label at the time, Hollywood Records, rejecting the track for its violent lyrics, as they would with several of the group's other songs.
-The re-recording was released on Insane Clown Posse's compilation album Forgotten Freshness Volumes 1 & 2.
-Later that year, the duo signed with Island/PolyGram Records, which reissued Ringmaster in 1998.
+The re-recording was released on Insane Clown Posse's compilation album Forgotten Freshness Volumes 1 & 2, along with the 20th Anniversary reissue.
+Later that year, the duo signed with Island/PolyGram, which reissued Ringmaster in 1998.